Semitic people: Antisemitism

-German historian Christoph Meiners, supporter of the polygenist theory of human origins, became favorite intellectual ancestor of the Nazis.
-In his "binary [greater] racial scheme" of superior Caucasians and inferior Mongoloids, Meiners did not include Jews as Caucasians and ascribed them a "permanently degenerate nature".
+German historian Christoph Meiners, supporter of the polygenist theory of human origins, became a favorite intellectual ancestor of the Nazis.
+In his "binary [greater] racial scheme" of superior Caucasians and inferior Mongoloids, Meiners did not include Jews as Caucasians and ascribed to them a "permanently degenerate nature".
 Other members of the Göttingen school of history would make the addition of Negroids.

-In part he resented the French Revolution for leading to French Jewish emancipation and threatening the Germans' supposed rightful place in a racial hierarchy in which they were assessed as superior in all domains due to inheriting naturally occurring higher purity of blood from their ancestors, yet already degenerating through indulgence in civilization's luxuries.
-Using a "bundle of notions" led to creations of purported subraces on a continental and state basis with implied decreased respective scientific weight.
-In 1772 he became extraordinary professor, and in 1775 full professor, of Weltweisheit, also at the University of Göttingen, when over the course of tenures he had the opportunity to join the Göttingen school of history of which he was a member.
+Meiners resented the French Revolution for leading to French Jewish emancipation and threatening the Germans' supposed rightful place in a racial hierarchy in which they were assessed as superior in all domains.
+According to Meiners, Germans had inherited more advantageous physical, intellectual and moral characteristics, including purer blood, from their ancestors, but the decadence of eighteenth-century life had caused them to decline.
+In 1772 he became extraordinary professor, and in 1775 full professor, of Weltweisheit, also at the University of Göttingen, when over the course of tenures he had the opportunity to join the Göttingen school of history.

 The terms "anti-Semite" or "antisemitism" came by a circuitous route to refer more narrowly to anyone who was hostile or discriminatory towards Jews in particular.

 Anthropologists of the 19th century such as Ernest Renan readily aligned linguistic groupings with ethnicity and culture, appealing to anecdote, science and folklore in their efforts to define racial character.
 Moritz Steinschneider, in his periodical of Jewish letters Hamaskir (3 (Berlin 1860), 16), discusses an article by Heymann Steinthal criticising Renan's article "New Considerations on the General Character of the Semitic Peoples, In Particular Their Tendency to Monotheism".
 Renan had acknowledged the importance of the ancient civilisations of Mesopotamia, Israel etc. but called the Semitic races inferior to the Aryan for their monotheism, which he held to arise from their supposed lustful, violent, unscrupulous and selfish racial instincts.
 Steinthal summed up these predispositions as "Semitism", and so Steinschneider characterised Renan's ideas as "anti-Semitic prejudice".

 In 1879, the German journalist Wilhelm Marr began the politicisation of the term by speaking of a struggle between Jews and Germans in a pamphlet called Der Weg zum Siege des Germanenthums über das Judenthum ("The Way to Victory of Germanism over Judaism").
 He accused the Jews of being liberals, a people without roots who had Judaized Germans beyond salvation.
 In 1879, Marr's adherents founded the "League for Anti-Semitism", which concerned itself entirely with anti-Jewish political action.

-Characterizations of "Semite" as having little to no value on the socially constructed racial spectrum combined with its overuse due to popularization stemming from pro-Caucasian racism, as identification with antisemitism and as an antisemite was politically advantageous in Europe at least during the late 19th century—for example, Karl Lueger, the popular mayor of fin de siècle Vienna, skillfully exploited antisemitism as a way of channeling public discontent to his political advantage—thereby diluting anti-Judaism, have been made since at least the 1930s.
+Characterizations of "Semite" as having little to no value on the socially constructed racial spectrum have been made since at least the 1930s.
+Identification as an antisemite was politically advantageous in Europe at least during the late 19th century.
+For example, Karl Lueger, the popular mayor of fin de siècle Vienna, skillfully exploited antisemitism as a way of channeling public discontent to his political advantage.